 Shravan Somvar Vrat in Shravan

-States, where people follow Purnimanta Calendar for Shravan Somvar Vrat, are as follows:
+States, where people follow the Purnimanta Calendar for Shravan Somvar Vrat, are as follows:

-The Shravan month starts in 2025 on the 25th of July in other states, which follow the Amavasyant calendar.
+The Shravan month starts in 2025 on July 25 in other states, which follow the Amavasyant calendar.

 Dates festivals/ Mahashivratri Vrat 2025